Natural Ink Making Journey

 In my mind, I was always seeking some sort of creative balance and a deeper connection to nature through abstract painting that felt more meaningful and impactful.
 Discovering how this could transform into a career path is a direct result of my upbringing and the events inspiring me to become the artist I am today.

 I found deep meaning and purpose in creating using only natural ingredients.
-I loved being involved in all the stages of the process; from picking berries on mountainsides, to cooking them over the stovetop in my kitchen releasing the deep blues and purples hidden within, to then using this cherished color for artwork is a feeling I don’t think I’ll ever be able to part with.
-In some moments the creative process feels emotional, overwhelming, unbelievably beautiful all at the same time.
+I loved being involved in all the stages of the process; from picking berries on mountainsides to cooking them over the stovetop in my kitchen, releasing the deep blues and purples hidden within, to then using this cherished color for artwork, is a feeling I don’t think I’ll ever be able to part with.
+In some moments, the creative process feels emotional, overwhelming, and unbelievably beautiful all at the same time.
 Creating with nature itself and learning from it has been a fulfilling part of not only my artistic journey, but it aligns with my values as well.

 20-InkMakingJourney-3A.jpg